 Day 17: All members move down to Mane village and halt.

 Day 18: Mane to Kaza to Manali by Taxi.

 Day 19: Expedition end after Breakfast.

 The itinerary is a guideline and standard pattern which we provide you.
-This Climbing Expedition can be modified according to your time and requirements.This trek can be modified as per Schedule as well.
+This Climbing Expedition can be modified according to your time and requirements.This expedition can be modified as per Schedule as well.
 E-mail us for latest updated info and price for Expedition.

 What is included in the tour